DevExpress-Examples/asp-net-core-richedit-add-control-to-angular/README.md

 The [JS](JS) folder contains a client application.

+## Requirements
+* To use RichEdit control in Angular application you should have [Universal, DXperience, or ASP.NET subscription](https://www.devexpress.com/buy/net/).
+* Versions of the devexpress npm packages should be identical (their major and minor versions should be the same).

 ## Quick Start

 1. Open the **JS** folder.
 In the command prompt, download and install npm packages used in the application: